Home Telechron Clock Motors Online Telechron Parts Restoration FAQS Clock Troubleshooting Info Electric Clock Repair Links About Us Contact Us

 Q: Is it hard to replace a rotor?

-Q: Do you drill and fill rotors?
+Q: Do you just drill and fill these rotors?

 Proper rotor restoration involves adherence to tolerances <.001.
 This requires precision tooling, custom jigs and fixtures and the finest in optics and restoration parts.

-S rotors are sold as used/tested/guaranteed.
+S rotors are sold as used/tested/guaranteed or NOS.

 Q: Will a Telechron Motor work in other countries power grid systems (ex: 240VAC, 50Hz)?